Matt Cairns

 Matt Cairns (born 31 March 1979) is a former rugby union footballer who played at hooker for Harlequins and has been capped for the England national side as well as representing England in the Saxons and Sevens teams as well as at several age group levels.
 He also played for a season with Sale Sharks and has had two spells with Saracens.
 He retired on 14 February 2012 due to medical advice.
+He is now Head Coach of Caldy Rugby Club in CHAMP Rugby.

 Early life

 Born 31 March 1979 in Birkenhead, Cairns attended Wirral Grammar School for Boys where he made his first representative appearances for the North Under-16s, followed by games at colts level for London and England while playing for Wirral Rugby Club.
 An all round sportsman, he also had trials for Liverpool F.C.
 He then attended Brunel University, playing at the time for England Students.

 Playing career

 Saracens 1998–2003

 Cairns' first professional club was Saracens, joining the club's academy system and making two appearances for the first team as a substitute in the 1998–99 season, followed by a debut appearance in the starting line up the following season, along with several more bench appearances.
 In his third season he made several appearances in Saracens starting XVs and also recorded his maiden try.

 In the 2001–02 and 2002–03 seasons Cairns was making regular first team appearances, with 2003 bringing another step up the international ladder, touring with the England Saxons in their Churchill Cup campaign.

 It was clear that in the 2003–04 season it became clear that Cairns would competing for his place with French captain Raphaël Ibañez who had just been signed by Saracens, and he returned to the north for a spell with Sale Sharks.